We love to learn about the traditions that happen during back to school around the world!

 There are also fun activities with the goal of getting students acquainted and accustomed to working together.

 Books on Children and Traditions from Other Countries

 If you’re looking for more information on traditions and kids around the world, Children Just Like Me: A new celebration of children around the world is one of our favorite books that will forever stay in our homeschooling library!

 Two other favorites of ours include: Kids Around the World Cook!: The Best Foods and Recipes from Many Lands and Kids Around the World Celebrate!: The Best Feasts and Festivals from Many Lands.

-Here are some other children’s books you might enjoy during your homeschool studies:
+Here are some other children’s books about kids around the world that you might enjoy for your home library:

 Are you aware of a first day of school tradition from another country?
 Share it in the comments!